ThinamXx/Meta-llama/README.md

 ✅ Understand the concept of internal covariate shift.
 ✅ Understand the concept and implementation of feed-forward network with ReLU activation.
 ✅ Understand the concept and implementation of feed-forward network with SwiGLU activation.
+☑️ Understand the concept of absolute positional encoding.
+☑️ Understand the concept of relative positional encoding.
 ☑️ Understand and implement the rotary positional embedding.
 ☑️ Understand and implement grouped query attention from scratch.
 ☑️ Understand and implement the concept of KV cache.